Agri-tech, Food & Drink

 Dorset dairy farming is of national importance, as they provide milk for London and the South East.
 Beef and sheep grazing maintain the landscape, and wheat, barley and rape are the key arable crops grown.
 Farming also plays a key part in the economic activity of rural Dorset.

-Dorset is also the home to Kingston Maurward College, which provides education and training in agriculture and farming.
-They have recently opened the LEP-funded agri-tech centre, which comprises an agricultural classroom, an IT suite, a high spec workshop and machinery facilities including a fleet of tractors, a GPS tractor, plough, sprayer and variable rate drill.
+Dorset is the home to Kingston Maurward College, which provides education and training in agriculture and farming.
+They have recently opened the LEP-funded Kingston Building, agri-tech centre, which comprises an agricultural classroom, an IT suite, a high spec workshop and machinery facilities including a fleet of tractors, a GPS tractor, plough, sprayer and variable rate drill.
 It helps to position Kingston Maurward College at the forefront of agricultural training facilities in the region.

 Dorset's Invest in Agri-Tech is available to download here.